pi-this/CountFusion/README.md

 # Full-Count (CountFusion)
-ios app called Count Fusion
+ios app called CountFusion.
-used for counting all sorts of things.
+Used for counting all sorts of things.